-5. (Optional) If you are using SQL Workbench/J, select the exiting driver, and then remove it.
+5. (Optional) If you're using SQL Workbench/J, select the existing driver, and then remove it.
 Choose the folder icon and provide the download location of the latest driver.
 Then, choose OK.
 Your driver is now updated.

-To upgrade your Amazon Redshift ODBC driver, perform the following steps:
+To upgrade your Amazon Redshift ODBC driver, do the following:

-1. Confirm which platform (Windows, macOS or Linux) that you want to upgrade.
+1. Confirm which platform (Microsoft Windows, macOS, or Linux) that you want to upgrade.

 2. Install and configure the ODBC connection.

 3. Verify the ODBC driver version in use for your platform: